syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### openEditDialog()
 {:#methods:openeditdialog}

-To Open the dialog to edit existing task to the gantt
+To Open the dialog to edit existing task to the Gantt

 #### Example